anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 technician's laptop.
-Alternatively, the data can also be collected from the pledges directly and provided to a domain registrar deployed in a different network.
+Alternatively, the data can also be collected from the pledges directly and provided to a domain registrar deployed in a different network as preparation for the operational phase.
 In this case, connectivity to the domain registrar may also be facilitated by the service technician's laptop.

 ### Substation automation

-In electrical substation automation scenarios ,a control center typically hosts PKI services to issue certificates for Intelligent Electronic Devices (IEDs) operated in a substation.
+In electrical substation automation scenarios, a control center typically hosts PKI services to issue certificates for Intelligent Electronic Devices (IEDs) operated in a substation.
 Communication between the substation and control center is performed through a proxy/gateway/DMZ, which